-Although large language models (LLMs) have demonstrated impressive performance as general task-solving agents, they still encounter challenges (Qin et al., 2023; Bang et al., 2023; OpenAI, 2023b; Bubeck et al., 2023) in various knowledge-intensive and reasoning-intensive tasks due to factual hallucination (Maynez et al., 2020) and a lack of slow-thinking (Sloman, 1996) capabilities.
+Although large language models (LLMs) have demonstrated impressive performance as general task-solving agents, they still encounter challenges (Qin et al., 2023; Bang et al., 2023; OpenAI, 2023b; Bubeck et al., 2023) in various knowledgeintensive and reasoning-intensive tasks due to hallucination (Maynez et al., 2020) and a lack of slowthinking (Sloman, 1996) capabilities.
 Unlike humans, who can leverage the power of collaboration and information integration among different cognitive processes and individuals (referred to as cognitive synergy (Curşeu et al., 2015; Goertzel, 2009, 2017)), current LLMs are akin to "jack-of-alltrades" with a vast mixture of knowledge and characteristics.
 Recent advancements, such as Chainof-Thought (CoT) prompting (Wei et al., 2023; Kojima et al., 2022) and Self-refinement (Madaan et al., 2023; Shinn et al., 2023), have successfully enhanced the reasoning abilities of LLMs by simulating slow-thinking through the generation of intermediate steps or iterative revision.
-However, factual hallucination remains a major challenge for LLMs on knowledge-intensive tasks.
+However, hallucination and factual errors in internal knowledge acquisition continue to pose major challenges in state-of-the-art LLMs.

 Figure 1: Schematic illustration of Solo Performance Prompting (SPP) and the difference compared to previous prompting methods.
+SPP transforms a single LLM into a cognitive synergist that dynamically identifies personas and engages in multi-turn self-collaboration to solve various tasks effectively.